 Panorama’s platform also allows us to drill a layer deeper to see student-level reporting and view individual “SEL profiles” for each learner, including their development across SEL skills over time.
 This empowers classroom teachers and school counselors, who might be thinking about whole-group or small-group instruction, to pinpoint the areas that their students need support with.

 The responses from Panorama’s SEL survey have directly informed our counselor supports, campus supports, individual teacher supports, and student supports.
 Another way that our school leaders and educators leverage Panorama is through their professional learning library, Playbook.
-Panorama partners with leading SEL curriculum providers and non-profit organizations—such as QuaverEd, Newsela, and Learning for Justice—to bring our educators access to lesson plans, activities, and strategies aligned to our survey topics.
+Panorama partners with leading SEL curriculum providers and non-profit organizations to bring our educators access to lesson plans, activities, and strategies aligned to our survey topics.

 Moving forward, we are continuing to empower educators and school counselors with student SEL data to prioritize supportive relationships and accelerate learning recovery in the months to come.
 We are providing professional development for our executive directors, principals, counselors, mental health clinicians, and teachers to help them understand the survey results and use insights from the data to offer even more targeted supports for our students.

 In tandem, we have plans to showcase "SEL exemplar campuses" and coordinate virtual observations so that we can scale successes from schools that have years of experience with SEL implementation.
 We are also using our Panorama data to advance our family engagement efforts—because we genuinely believe that SEL lives in every part of the day, at school and beyond.